tamjid-ahsan/Housing-price-prediction/README.md

-I can spot some counter intuitive results as per common sense and domain knowledge.
+Here, I can spot some counter intuitive results as per common sense and domain knowledge.
 According to this `grade` and `condition` are not significant as those have very high p values.
 Where `grade` has good explaining power but `condition` does not.

-`zipcode` has 70 categories inside with varying params for each, thus it having high p values can be excepted.
+`zipcode` has 70 categories inside with varying params for each, thus it having high p values is understandable.

 <br>
-I am looking at features isolated which might be causing this.
+Up next, I am looking at features isolated which might be causing this.
 Their combined effect can be much different.